 You will be shown the strengths and weaknesses of your teeth and gums, and together we will develop a treatment approach appropriate for your teeth and your pocket book.
 We can develop your dental care in a manner ranging from functional and pragmatic (only as-needed) to middle of the road, to high-end procedures.
 Some individuals really want the minimun done, and that is fine with me.
 If that is you, you will also be informed of possible future problems attendent with doing the minimum.
 Others want to have work done which is cometically beautiful, first class and completely thorough, and that is also fine with me.

 If you are missing teeth, we can consider all the alternatives to replace them.
-I have been placing implants for over 10 years, and have found them to be marvelous additions to what dentistry can offer.
+Dr Griffith has been placing implants for over 10 years, and have found them to be marvelous additions to what dentistry can offer.
 They are beautiful, comfortable, and are fairly much like replacing the tooth as it was.
 They do require good home care afterwards, and there are some limitations where they can by used, so read the section on implants.

 HELP WITH DENTAL FEAR